Blake Snell: 2016–2017

-2018: Cy Young Award
+2018

-Snell opened the 2018 season as the number two starter, behind Chris Archer.
+Snell opened the 2018 season in the Rays starting rotation.
 On June 3, he tied an AL record by striking out the first seven batters he faced in a game against the Seattle Mariners at Safeco Field.
 Snell ended the game allowing no runs in six innings and recorded 12 strikeouts.
 This was his first career start at Safeco Field in front of many of his friends and family, an estimated 300, including the first professional start witnessed by his grandfather, whom he considers a mentor.

 At the time of the All-Star team announcement, Snell was 12–4 with a 2.09 ERA, the lowest of all qualified pitchers in the American League.
 Despite his success, he was not named to the original AL roster.
 This led to wide criticism of the selection process by players, coaches, fans, and analysts.
 After Corey Kluber opted out of the All-Star game due to injury, Snell was named his replacement, ending the controversy and awarding him his first career All-Star appearance.

 On July 23, Snell was put on the 10-day disabled list with shoulder fatigue.
 He was reactivated on August 4 against the Chicago White Sox.
-On August 21, Snell set a new MLB record with his 13th straight start allowing one earned run or fewer at home.
-After he allowed two runs at home against the Baltimore Orioles, his streak ended at 14.
-Snell was the American League Pitcher of the Month for August, during which he went 4–0 with a 1.08 ERA over five starts.
+On August 21, Snell set a new MLB record with his 13th straight start allowing one earned run or fewer at home After he allowed two runs at home against the Baltimore Orioles, his streak ended at 14. and he was the American League Pitcher of the Month for August, during which he went 4–0 with a 1.08 ERA over five starts.